liborsold/fuNEGF/README.md

-Non-Equillibrium Green's Functions solvers and examples for educational purposes.
+Non-Equillibrium Green's Functions (NEGF) solvers and examples for educational purposes.
 Limited to a 1D linear chain for now.
 See the [documentation](https://liborsold.github.io/fuNEGF/).

 Install with